ktravaglini/BIOC281/Classes/1/Tutorial_sherlock_miniconda.md

 While you are working through the R installs (some of them can take a while), please open the Tutorial 1 excersize in your browser on jupyter (File > Open from Path... > "/home/groups/\<GroupName\>/BIOC281/Classes/1/Tutorial 1.ipynb") and complete it.
 Periodically, go back check the terminal to see if the package installations have completed.

 **Note:** When finished, please save the outputs of Tutorial 1.ipynb (File > Export Notebook As... > Export Notebook to HTML) when you have completed it and upload it to Canvas.
-Aditotors if interested can email us the results.

 #### Start R in jupyter (File > New... > Terminal)
 ```bash